contentful/forma-36/MIGRATION.md

 ### How to migrate your Dropdown components

-The migration should be done manually since there are might be different approaches for each specific case.
+You must migrate the component manually since there might be different approaches for each case.

 - If you used the `Dropdown` to offer a list of choices to the user, such as a set of actions or links, you should replace it with `Menu`.
-- If you used the `Dropdown` in combination with input to help user set the value by choosing from the list of options, replace it with `Autocomplete`.
+- If you used the `Dropdown` in combination with input to help the user set the value by choosing from a list of options, replace it with `Autocomplete`.
-- Replace it with `Popover` if it was used for some custom case that does not match the cases described above.
-Most likely you don't need to use `Popover` at all, consider it only for special, custom solutions.
+- If you used the `Dropdown` for some custom case that does not match the previously described cases, replace it with `Popover`.
+Most likely, you don't need to use `Popover` at all.
+Consider it only for special, custom solutions.

 _Note: `Popover` is a low-level component and it is used as a base for `Autocomplete` and `Menu`_

-Below you will find a couple of examples of how to migrate the `Dropdown` component:
+Here are a few examples of how to migrate the `Dropdown` component:

 #### `Dropdown` to `Menu`